 Mr. Merrill stepped down as director and Jim Link was named the third director of the program.
 Mr. Link led the program until resigning in 2005 to take a position with the USDA.

 An evening course was added for individuals who were not able to attend full-time classes.
 Ranch Management professors continued the basic principles of the program while adding new practices and technology to fit the changes in the beef cattle industry.

 The program flourished and students came from all over the world to attend the respected program.

 The Ranch Training Program name was officially changed to what it is today, Ranch Management Program.

 John Merrill became the second director of the Program.
 Mr. Merrill expanded the curriculum and added the requirement of prior ranching experience for admittance to the program.

 TCU Ranch Training Program began in the fall semester.
 The first director of the program, Arthur Courtade, along with a group of ranchers combined their educational backgrounds and knowledge of ranching to establish a curriculum that would meet the needs of the modern day ranching business with a concentration on beef cattle production.

-Charles Pettit, Roy Parks, Milton Daniel along with support of the Texas and Southwestern Cattle Raisers Association presented a proposal to establish an educational program to address the needs of the ranching business to TCU Chancellor Sadler.
+Charles Pettit, Roy Parks, and Milton Daniel, along with support of the Texas and Southwestern Cattle Raisers Association, presented a proposal to establish an educational program to address the needs of the ranching business to TCU Chancellor Sadler.
 Chancellor Sadler challenged the group to develop the curriculum and establish funding for the program.